mkazachkova/distributed-email-server/README.md

 * Once your counter of the number of updates that you received that were the ones that you resent is equivalent to the number of updates that you have sent total (in the previous round of sending) the process starts over again starting from the "begin to send" point above (this is because we don't want to reset our minimum and maximum values).
 Variables such as the one representing total updates sent from lists, total updates sent from each particular list, and number of resent updates you have received from yourself should all be set back to 0

 This flow control works in that it allows processes to have a break to process messages instead of just sending all of their messages at one time.
 Additionally, it is important to note that this resending of udpdates is initially triggeed by a merge/partition occurring (thus the variables discussed in the second bullet point above are set during this time).
 Essentially, resending starts in the reconciliation process but persists through the rest of the program until all of the updates that needed to be sent have been sent.

+## Deleting Messages
+We currently check if we can delete anything every 500 (new) updates that we receive (we choose this number because we decided that give we can have infinite clients and infinite emails per client we needed a fairly large number).
+We increment a counter (`num_updates_received`) every time we receive a new update.
+Once this number reaches our threshold for deleting updates, we loop through each column in our local merge matrix to find the minimum value in each column.
+We know that this is the message index that all processes have received up to from a particular process, and thus we are safe to delete everything up to and including that message index in the corresponding column in our `array_of_updates_list`.
+We do this by simply calling our `remove_from_beginning` function whle the message index on the update we are currently looking at is less than or equal to the message index that we want to delete up to and including.
+Also note that before we start deleting we must check to make sure that all values in our `done_sending_for_merge` array true, meaning that we have sent everything we needed to send for the last reconciliation (because it would be unfortunate to delete updates that you still want to send).

 ## Discussion on Results